Pickleball Fact Sheet

 Places to Play

 Every US state and all Canadian provinces now have pickleball venues.
 Senior residence communities, YMCAs, local community recreation centers, schools and parks are just some of the places likely to have pickleball courts.
 The USAPA compiles the most up-to-date and comprehensive listing of places to play on a new dedicated website: places2play.org.
-The known places to play total of 5,869 at the end of 2017 represents an increase of 1,122 or 93.5 locations per month.
+The known places to play totaled of 7,928 at the end of 2019 which represents an increase of 1,335 or approximately 111 new locations per month.

 The USAPA supports and sanctions tournaments throughout the United States.
 See Upcoming Events List for a current list of upcoming pickleball tournaments.
 In 2009, the USAPA held the first Nationals Pickleball Tournament in Buckeye, Arizona.
 Over 400 players participated in divisions for all ages.
-In 2017, the USAPA National Championships were the largest tournament to date, with more than 1300 registered players competing in Casa Grande, Arizona.
+In 2019, the Margaritaville USA Pickleball National Championships were held at the world-renowned Indian Wells Tennis Garden, just outside of Palm Springs, CA. The event drew more than 2,000 registered players who competed for $80,000 in prize money: the largest cash purse in the history of the sport.
 Click here for detailed information.
-CBS Sports Network carried a two hour nationally televised broadcast of the event.
+The event also included over 200 hours of livestreamed matches.

 Estimated Pickleball Players Within the United States

 In the Sports & Fitness Industry Association’s (SFIA) 2019 Pickleball Participant Report, they reported pickleball currently has 3.3 million players in the US.
 SFIA formed in 1906 and is the premier trade association for top brands, manufacturers, retailers and marketers in the American sporting goods and fitness industry.
 Here are a few details from the 2019 SFIA Pickleball Participation Report:

 - Of the 3.3 million players, 2.0 million were “Casual” participants who play 1-7 times a year